A perturbative probabilistic approach to quantum many-body systems: Conclusions

 \section{Conclusions}

-In the framework of the probabilistic approach previously developed by us to study the ground-state properties of a many-body quantum system, we have introduced a multinomial perturbative scheme which has the following characteristics.
+In the framework of the probabilistic approach previously developed by us to study the ground-state properties of many-body quantum systems, we have introduced a multinomial perturbative scheme which has the following characteristics.
 At any perturbative order, the probability distribution of the potential, hopping and phase multiplicities, whose knowledge would allow for an exact solution of the problem, is approximated by a multinomial-like distribution with infinitely many statistical moments.
 By increasing the perturbative order, an increasing number of cumulants of the distribution is made to coincide with the corresponding exact cumulants of the system.

-We have tested the proposed perturbative scheme in the case of two-dimensional lattice Hubbard models with spin \sfrac{1}{2}\ hard-core bosons.
-Already at second perturbative order, we find a ground-state energy in good quantitative agreement with the exact one for any value of the ratio $\gamma/\eta$, $\gamma$ and $\eta$ being the strengths of the interaction and hopping terms of the Hamiltonian of the system.
+We have tested the proposed perturbative scheme in the case of Hubbard models with pseudo-spin 1/2 hard-core bosons in two-dimensional lattices and in a ring threaded by a magnetic flux.

+For the two-dimensional lattices, we find, already at second perturbative order, a ground-state energy in good quantitative agreement with the exact one for any value of the ratio $\gamma/\eta$, $\gamma$ and $\eta$ being the strengths of the interaction and hopping terms of the Hamiltonian of the system.
 The agreement improves at higher perturbative orders.
-At orders $\geq 3$, however, the scheme may not be always consistent, i.e. in some systems a solution for the ground-state energy is found only for values of $\gamma/\eta$ smaller than a threshold.
-As a matter of fact, we observe that in all our test cases at, or near, the \sfrac{1}{4} particle filling, which is a case of remarkable physical interest, the solution of the perturbative method turns out to exist for all values of the coupling parameter up to the largest explored perturbative order, $k_\mathrm{max}=4$, where it provides stunning results.
+At orders $\geq 3$, however, the scheme may not always be consistent, i.e. in some systems a solution for the ground-state energy is found only for values of $\gamma/\eta$ smaller than a threshold.
+As a matter of fact, we observe that in all our test cases at, or near, the \sfrac{1}{4} particle filling, which is a case of remarkable physical interest, the solution of the perturbative method turns out to exist for all values of the interaction parameter up to the largest explored perturbative order, $k_\mathrm{max}=4$, where it provides stunning results.

+The ring-shaped one-dimensional lattice with an orthogonal magnetic field is a well known model to study electronic persistent currents and, remarkably, presents a phase problem.
+For this model we discuss in detail how our approach handles the phase problem and allow to find the correct behavior of the ground-state energy as a function of the threading flux $\phi$.
+As in the previous phase-problem--free cases, the quantitative agreement of $E_0(\phi)$ with the corresponding exact values increases on increasing the perturbative order both for non-interacting or interacting systems.